ModelTC/United-Perception/docs/register_modules.md

 ```

 ## How to use Registry
-EOD calls registered modules according to config.
+UP calls registered modules according to config.
 Alias should be provided for locating the module.
 For example, CocoDataset could be called by type "coco"(alias) and parameters "kwargs".

 ```yaml